thematrixbuster/Phishing-Analysis-Dashboard/README.md

 -	Established strong correlations between URL attributes and phishing risks, such as Page Rank "0" having a 96% phishing rate.
 -	Delivered insights into traffic vulnerabilities and areas requiring security enhancement.

+**Instrumentation**

+Tools: Excel for data cleaning & analysis, Power BI for visualization, Jupyter Notebook for analysis.

 **Actionable Insights:**
 1. Real-time Monitoring and Response: